 1. Conduct customer research

 The aim of this stage is to learn about a user’s needs.
 You must work with a customer profile and the results of customer and stakeholder interviews.
-The data revealed at this stage will allow you create a user persona profile, list business requirements, and get an idea of what a user wants.
-Because these tasks belong to a UX designer or business analyst, you need the results of their activities.
+The data revealed at this stage will allow you to create a user persona profile, list business requirements, and get an idea of what a user wants.
+Since these tasks belong to a UX designer or business analyst, you need the results of their activities.

 At the end of this stage, you’ll end up with a user profile and user flow that illustrate the way a user thinks and interacts with a product.
 When you have all the necessary information about the product and the people who use/will use it, you can go to the next step.

-2. Update and review the content
+2. Review and update the content